-* Please provide the primary email address in the "Your support email" section if you are using a shared mailbox.
+* Please provide the primary email address in the "Your support email" section if you use a shared mailbox.

-* Click here to read more on how to use the custom mail servers for incoming and outgoing emails.
+* Click here to learn how to use the custom mail servers for incoming and outgoing emails.

 Case 2: Reauthorization required for Other and Gmail mailbox:

-If you are using 'Other' or Gmail mailbox and you see a message as “Reauthorization required” in Email settings then your password might have expired or changed.
-Please check your username and provide your password again to reauthorize it.
+If you are using 'Other' or Gmail mailbox and you see a message as “Reauthorization required” in Email settings, this means that your password might have expired or changed.
+Check your username and provide your password again to reauthorize it.

 Case 3: Reauthorization required for Microsoft Office 365 OAuth mailbox:

-If you are using Microsoft Office 365 mailbox then check if you have already migrated to OAuth.
-If no, please follow the 'Case 1' procedure.
-If yes, then you will see a message “Your Microsoft Office 365 credentials have expired.
-Please sign in again” as shown below:
+If you are using Microsoft Office 365 mailbox, check if you have already migrated to OAuth.
+If not, follow the 'Case 1' procedure.
+If yes, then you will see a message, 'Your Microsoft Office 365 credentials have expired.
+Please sign in again,' as shown below: